BankiRamesh/Socgen_Level1_Test/README.md

 mvn spring-boot:run   or   Rgiht click on project-> run-Spring Boot App

+Enter the url in browser :    http://localhost:8088/sg/

 you can  User Id:Banki and Password:banki , or you can create your onw credentials